Don't give up on future you.

 How did I get here?

 I was born and raised in sunny San Diego, CA, and always loved being active, competing at high school varsity & AAU level basketball for four years before college.
 5 months after getting my B.A. in Marketing at Washington State University, I was in a car accident suffering a traumatic brain injury (TBI).
-Over the next 9 years, I went through a very slow and difficult recovery often in a cognitive haze, struggling through tolerating various severe treatments like electro convulsive therapy and tolerated over a hundred medication changes to combat the persistent insomnia, depression, chronic pain, and gastrointestinal issues.
-With the fortitude I developed as an athlete, I continued to persevere during this lengthy healing process and started regaining my independence cognitively and physically, developing the self care I’d lacked when so sick.
+Over the next 9 years, I went through a very slow and difficult recovery often in a cognitive haze, struggling through tolerating various severe treatments like electro convulsive therapy and tolerated an enormous amount of medication changes to combat the persistent insomnia, depression, pain, and gastrointestinal issues.
+With the fortitude I developed as an athlete, I continued to persevere during this lengthy healing process and eventually started regaining my independence cognitively and physically, developing the self care I’d lacked earlier.
 As I got healthier, by June of 2019 I began running regularly.
 Unfortunately what began as a mild pain in my lower left leg turned into excruciating agony radiating from my shin.
 My left leg was covered in bruises and scalding hot, feeling as if my bones were freshly

 Let’s work together!